 If we receive an ACH return for funds credited to a Synapse account (e.g. a

 DEPOSIT-US account), the funds will be debited from that account to honor the return, regardless of the balance.
 If there are not enough funds in the account, the account balance will go negative.
-We reconcile negative balances from your reserve at the end of each month, or immediately if the negative balance is greater than -$1500.
+We reconcile negative balances from your Platform Reserve on a rolling basis over the course of each month (after 30 days of account inactivity).
+If the negative balance is greater than -$300 and Synapse is unable to reconcile the balance from another Synapse account held by the user, the negative balance will be reconciled from your Platform Reserve immediately.
 Learn more about this here.

 Synapse will charge a fee for each ACH return once a certain threshold has been reached, regardless of the type of ACH return.
 This is done to alleviate the fees that NACHA charges our partner banks for each ACH return, this also protects Synapse from incurring liability for these fees.
 Due to the fees associated with returns, as well as the risk of suspension or termination by NACHA, Synapse proactively notifies platforms of high return rates so they can be reduced as quickly as possible.